Data-Science-Project-G13/monitoring-athletes-performance/README.md

 Please refer to [Additional Help](#additional-help) for more options.

 #### Developer's Option
-For the developers work further based on this system, we recommand changing options in `main.py` for test, and here's an overview.
+For the developers who work further based on this system, we recommend changing options in `main.py` for tests, and here's an overview.
 ```Python
 if __name__ == '__main__':